namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 ### Step 4: Start bebug

 After finished all step.
-We can start dubug.
+We can start debug.
 Have fun !!!